EmmaTheFemma/StockInvestWeb/src/blog/2022-04-02-citycon-stock-analysis.md

 <br>
 <p>
     If you buy this company, you will probably not see a huge increase in the share price.
 Unless they sell properties or increase their NRI.
-Would they sell all their properties at their EPRA NAV, the share price would probably go up around 60%.
+Would they sell all their properties at their EPRA NAV, the share price would probably go up around <span class="text-plus">60%</span>.
 </p>

 <br>